OpenVPN/openvpn3-linux/README.md

 shipped in the OpenVPN 3 Linux package repositories or can be built from the [source code](https://gitlab.com/openvpn/ovpn-dco/).

 The ovpn-dco kernel module currently only support ***Linux kernel 5.4*** and newer.
 Currently supported distributions with DCO support:

  * CentOS 8
  * Fedora 36 and newer
  * Red Hat Enterprise Linux 8 and newer
  * Ubuntu 20.04 and newer

-The ovpn-dco kernel module is currently not functional on RHEL/CentOS due to the kernel version is older than 4.18.
+The ovpn-dco-v2 kernel module is currently not functional on RHEL/CentOS due to the kernel version is older than 4.18.
 OpenVPN 3 Linux will build with the ``--enable-dco`` feature but requires a functional ``ovpn-dco`` kernel module to be fully functional.

 To build OpenVPN 3 Linux with this support, add ``--enable-dco`` to the